Frontend Permission UX & Subscription Flows

 Modern push infrastructure operates on a strict trust boundary.
 Browsers enforce origin-scoped permission models that permanently block future prompts after a single denial.
 Engineering teams must treat the permission dialog as a terminal state machine rather than a retryable API call.

 User trust directly correlates with contextual relevance.
 Premature requests trigger heuristic throttling and permanently degrade conversion funnels.
-Secure architectures decouple intent signaling from native dialog invocation.
+Secure architectures decouple intent signaling from native dialog invocation, which is why this section separates silent pre-qualification from the timing of the native prompt into two distinct subsystems.

 GDPR and CCPA mandate transparent data collection disclosures.
 Consent must be recorded with timestamps, IP hashes, and explicit scope declarations.
-Audit trails remain mandatory for enterprise compliance reviews.
+Audit trails remain mandatory for enterprise compliance reviews, and the precise schema for withdrawal records is detailed in GDPR-compliant push unsubscribe logging.

 2. Contextual Triggers & Behavioral Timing